dcurletti/Tweheat/README.md

 Faye, Websocket, Socket.io and Event Machine, but I think that my current solution should be enough for this project.
 It would be more simple to use Node.js, but I'm assuming it would be frowned upon if I didn't use Rails.
 The server will only ever push JSON tweets, nothing more.
-Might need to change delivery if time permits towards the end if the app is noticeably laggy.
+If the app is noticeably laggy, I might need to change delivery if time permits towards the end.
 Current have both the front and back end working separately, but have not combined the API with the marker addition.

 [Details][phase-zero]